aritsune/lancer-faq/src/index.md

 ## Page 70, Skirmish
 ### When Skirmishing (or Barraging) in a way that grants bonus attacks with auxiliary weapons, such as with a Main/Aux mount, can I choose to attack with the bonus auxiliary attack first before the attack with the primary weapon?
 Yes.
 When you make an attack with a Skirmish or Barrage that grants a bonus auxiliary weapon attack you can choose the order those weapons attack in.
-However, bonus auxiliary weapon attacks will still not deal bonus damage even if they come first.
+However, bonus auxiliary weapon attacks will still not deal bonus damage even if they come first.<wot:426288556902842368/678782825541140499>

 ## Page 71, Barrage
 ### Can I Barrage using the same weapon twice?